Manaslu Circuit Trek

 • Personal insurance, personal expenses, loss of property, theft, etc.

-• Sightseeing costs (temples, monasteries, etc.)
+• Sightseeing costs in the city. (temples, monasteries, etc.)

 • All beverages, snacks, and additional expenses such as laundry, hot showers, battery charging, WiFi, etc.